-Barb-Lin Carpet One Floor & Home has you and your home covered when you need tile.
-Tile is a versatile product when it comes to style as well as application.
-Tile can be installed inside on the floors, on your walls, and even outside as a patio.
+Barb-Lin Carpet One Floor & Home is your local flooring provider.
+Tile is a versatile product due to its many style and application options.
+Tile can be installed inside, on your walls and floors, and even outside on a patio.
 Our flooring professionals are here to help you choose the perfect tile options for your next home project.

 Below, Jim Aaron explains how to choose the perfect tile for your home.